 So why would a student want to get a degree or take classes in Peace and Conflict Studies?

-Benefits of the major (cool stuff you learn)
+Benefits of the major:

 - You develop practical real world skills that you can use in both your personal and professional life